 \subsection{Neuroimaging Analysis}

 The rich neuroimaging modalities allow us to comprehensively probe brain functions.
-Numerous research efforts have been devoted to revealing the neurobiological basis of various psychiatric disorders using sophisticated neuroimaging analyses.
-These research efforts have focused on the following aspects.
+Numerous research efforts have been devoted to revealing the neurobiological basis of various psychiatric disorders using advanced neuroimaging analyses, which have focused on the following aspects.

 \begin{itemize} \item \textbf{Task-related brain activation.} Under specifically designed cognitive paradigms, the collected neuroimaging data enable us to examine brain activities associated with certain experimental tasks and study their relationship with cognitive dysfunctions.
-Typical measures of task-related brain activities include event-related potential and event-related spectral perturbation, and reward or emotional processing-related functional activation \cite{keren2018reward,lukow2021neural}. \item \textbf{Brain structural and functional connectivity.} A promising direction for probing brain function using neuroimaging is to investigate brain connectivity (also brain networks or connectome) \cite{smith2013functional}.
-Studying the resting-state brain connectome provides a promising way to characterize the complex brain architecture and uncover brain dysfunctions in intrinsic brain networks \cite{woodward2015resting}. \item \textbf{Brain dynamics.} Increasing neuroimaging studies suggest that functional connectivity may fluctuate, rather than being stationary during an entire session of data collection \cite{ma2014dynamic}.
-Studies examining spatiotemporal dynamics of brain networks have recently received increasing attention and may reveal meaningful brain states associated with different psychiatric conditions \cite{rolls2021brain}. \item \textbf{Multimodal neuroimaging.} Another promising approach to establish robust biomarkers for psychiatry is to combine multiple neuroimaging modalities.
-Multimodal neuroimaging analysis offers opportunities to exploit cross-modality complementary information that a single modality approach may not capture \cite{calhoun2016multimodal}. \end{itemize}
+Typical measures of task-related brain activities include event-related potential (ERP) and event-related spectral perturbation, and reward or emotional processing-related functional activation \citep{keren2018reward,lukow2021neural}. \item \textbf{Brain structural and functional connectivity.} A promising direction for probing brain function using neuroimaging is to investigate brain connectivity (or connectome) \citep{smith2013functional}.
+Studying the resting-state brain connectome provides a promising way to characterize the complex brain architecture and uncover brain dysfunctions in intrinsic brain networks \citep{woodward2015resting}. \item \textbf{Brain dynamics.} Increasing neuroimaging studies suggest that functional connectivity may fluctuate, rather than being stationary during an entire session of data collection \citep{ma2014dynamic}.
+Studies examining spatiotemporal dynamics of brain networks have recently received increasing attention and may reveal meaningful brain states associated with different psychiatric conditions \citep{rolls2021brain}. \item \textbf{Multimodal neuroimaging.} Another promising approach to establish robust biomarkers for psychiatry is to combine multiple neuroimaging modalities, which offers opportunities to exploit cross-modality complementary information that a single modality approach may not capture \citep{calhoun2016multimodal}. \end{itemize}

-In the remaining sections, we argue that neuroimaging, when combined with modern ML and other ML-powered technologies, can provide powerful tools in advancing diagnosis, prognosis, and intervention of psychiatric disorders.
+To fully understand the mind, we argue that neuroimaging, when combined with modern ML and other ML-powered technologies, can provide powerful tools in advancing diagnosis, prognosis, and intervention of psychiatric disorders.